mlsdpk/Learn-Python-From-Basic-to-Advance/README.md

   Bonus Section - Advanced Python

-  **You can preview section 3 of the course by reading the notebooks provided in this github.**
+  You can preview section 3 of the course by reading the notebooks provided in this github.
+  I recommend to use www.nbviewer.jupyter.org and search **mlsdpk** and read the notebooks there.